RK Metalurg Skopje

 RK Metalurg Skopje (РК Металург Скопје) is a Macedonian handball club based in Skopje.
 They compete in the domestic Macedonian Handball First League, and have competed in the EHF Champions League.

+The club also has a football and a basketball team.

 History

 The club was founded in 1971 under patronage of the Skopje steel industry.
 There, an idea was born to form a team composed of employees that worked in the nearby steel mill.
 Nikola Bogdanovski accepted the idea after it was reviewed by the board of directors.
 Thus, RK Metalurg was created.
 The same concept realized by Bogdanovski continues to live today.
 At the time, the club didn't even think of playing in any of the European competitions, because they played their best not to be relegated from the first league.
 It's well worth mentioning that Metalurg in its first official match won against the team of RK Pirin with a score of 22–14.
 In 1974 the club created a youth team, led by Kreshnik Pustina.
 In the following two decades, this youth team would constitute the core of the club.
 The first European debut for Metalurg was in 1993, when they played in the EHF City Cup, where their opponent was Belgian HC Herstal Liège.
 Currently, Metalurg is the best handball club in the country, and in the last five years, they've won the first league championship three times, as well as becoming national cup winners.
 The team regularly participates in the best European handball competitions and is currently considered as a club - national team.
 Macedonian national team.